anantjain-xyz/anantjain.dev/_posts/effective-startup-ctos/index.md

 After my time at Brex, when I returned to startups, I heavily adapted the engineering career path we had.
 I always appreciated the way we structured the role of engineering leadership and wanted to emulate some of those values in my future roles.

-The following is the rubric that I have been using in my own role, and numerous other Seed/Series A CTOs I've talked to have found it tremendously helpful as well:
+The following is the rubric spanning five areas that I have been using in my own role, and numerous other Seed/Series A CTOs I've talked to about this topic have found it useful as well:

-**1. Getting Things Done**
+---

-**Timely and efficient delivery** of solutions to real customer problems, building something users want.
+**A. Getting Things Done**: **Timely and efficient delivery** of solutions to real customer problems, building something users want.
 Tying this to top-level company metrics has typically worked best for me:

-1. Metric: Increase in ARR (e.g., from X to Y)
+1. Increase in ARR (e.g., from X to Y)
-2. Metric: Improvement in Net Revenue Retention (e.g., from X to Y)
+2. Improvement in Net Revenue Retention (e.g., from X to Y)

-**2. Technical Excellence**
+---

-**Drive technical vision** and **strategy,** promoting a culture of building scalable, maintainable, and reliable systems.
+**B. Technical Excellence**: **Drive technical vision** and **strategy,** promoting a culture of building scalable, maintainable, and reliable systems.
 Something as simple as DORA metrics is sufficient in the earliest stages.

-1. Metric: Deployment Frequency
+1. Deployment Frequency
-2. Metric: Lead time to deployment
+2. Lead time to deployment
-3. Metric: Change Failure Rate
+3. Change Failure Rate
-4. Metric: Mean Time to Restore
+4. Mean Time to Restore

-**3. Direction**
+---

-Shape the **product and technical direction** for the company.
+**C. Direction**: Shape the **product and technical direction** for the company.

-1. Metric: Technical bets that keep execution as fast as today a year from now.
+1. Technical bets that keep execution as fast as today a year from now.
-2. Metric: Technical bets that simplify the tech stack or keep it simple.
+2. Technical bets that simplify the tech stack or keep it simple.
-3. Metric: Technical/Product bets that add a 10x competitive differentiation.
+3. Technical/Product bets that add a 10x competitive differentiation.

-**4. People & Culture**
+---

-Be the primary point person for sourcing, interviewing, closing, and retaining **top engineering talent** throughout the company, as well as developing **leaders**.
+**D. Recruiting and Growth**: Be the primary point person for sourcing, interviewing, closing, and retaining **top engineering talent** throughout the company, as well as developing **leaders**.

-1. Metric: Engineering headcount growth
+1. Engineering headcount growth
-2. Metric: Counter-metric of attrition (including non-regretted)
+2. Counter-metric of attrition (including non-regretted)

+---

-**Accountable** for the **culture and health** of engineering.
+**E. Culture**: Accountable for the health of engineering team.
 Drive **growth**, **development**, and **calibration** of all engineers.

-1. Metric: Employee Retention
+1. Employee Retention
-2. Metric: Developer happiness (you can run monthly surveys, but usually this is quite subjective to measure at this stage)
+2. Developer happiness (you can run monthly surveys, but usually this is quite subjective to measure at this stage)

+---

 [1] By CTO, I’m referring to the person who the engineering team reports to.
 In some startups, there’s a CTO (usually a cofounder) who is a better fit as the “chief architect” and hires a VP Engineering / Head of Engineering / etc. to actually manage and grow the team.